tiwratnesh/vulnerable-spring-boot-application/README.md

 ## Details

 The application runs using an in-memory H2 database.
-Schema and sample data should load on boot.
+Schema and sample data should load on boot